-Now in its thirteenth year, the Lean Japan Tour includes six intensive days of training, company tours, senior management discussions and Japanese cultural experiences.
+Now in its 14th year, the Lean Japan Tour includes six intensive days of training, company tours, senior management discussions and Japanese cultural experiences.

 The Lean Japan Tour allows you to experience an extensive network of world-leading Japanese Lean companies across a range of industries.
 Our tours have visited companies such as: Toyota, Rinnai Corporation, Panasonic, Kikkoman, Metal One and Kirin Brewery.
 See our brochure for more information or to register.

 The Lean Japan Tour is run by Shinka Management and supported by the Australian Industry Group and Simply Lean Business Solutions.
 Since the first tour in 2007, the Lean Japan Tour has been attended by senior management and Lean leaders from across the English-speaking world.

 Places are limited so move quickly as registrations are accepted on a first-come first-served basis.

 Download the Lean Japan Tour brochure and complete your registration or contact Simply Lean Business Solutions for further information.

 2020 Fee: US$6750 (Does not include airfare and travel insurance, but does include all accommodation, meals, training, domestic transfers and cultural experiences whilst on tour).
 Download the Lean Japan Tour brochure

 Immerse yourself in an exhilarating mix of cultural and sightseeing experiences.
 Our itinerary allows you plenty of time to take in Japan’s unique culture, it’s amazing cuisine and explore some of its astounding urban landscapes.